parallelvirtualcluster/docs/docs/manuals/api.md

 The API is built using Flask and is packaged in the Debian package `pvc-client-api`.
 The API depends on the common client functions of the `pvc-client-common` package as does the CLI client.

-Details of the API interface can be found in [the manual](/manuals/api).
+The full API endpoint and schema documentation [can be found here](/en/latest/manuals/api-reference.html).

 # PVC HTTP API manual